ver 4.6.5 for GPU gives incorrect results

 Are we so unlucky with the system configuration?

-#3 Updated by Justin Lemkul almost 3 years ago
+#3 Updated by Justin Lemkul about 3 years ago

 - Status changed from New to Rejected